Schockwav3/SMILESGeneratorPredictor/README.md

 ### Class Weights

 - `class_weights`: A tensor that contains the weights for the classes in the training data.
-These are used to equalise the imbalance between the classes.
+These are used to equalise the imbalance between the classes (**class imbalance**).
 The positive examples are given a higher weight to compensate for their relatively lower occurrence compared to negative examples.

 - `focal_CE_loss`: This function calculates the focal loss, a modified version of the cross-entropy loss function.
 It focusses the training on examples that are difficult to classify.